Chin Gee Hee: Life

 In 1888, he set up independently as a labor contractor, with his Quong Tuck Company (also known as Quong Tuck Lung Company) or Quon Tuck Company supplying construction workers to railways (the Great Northern Railway, the Seattle and Walla Walla Railroad and Transportation Company) and to Seattle's regrading projects.
 He provided work crews (and was involved entrepreneurially) in rail lines along what are now Alaskan Way (along the Seattle waterfront) and a cable car perpendicular to the waterfront along Yesler Way as far as 14th Avenue.

 He also provided Chinese masons to help build the Burke Building, a full city block at Second Avenue and Marion Street.
 (Note: Torn down in 1971 to build what is now Seattle's Henry M. Jackson Federal Building; one arch of the Burke Building remains as a memorial).)

-His own building at Second and Washington, the Canton Building (also known as the Chin Gee Hee Building, now the Kon Yick Building), 208-210 S. Washington Street, was among the first brick buildings raised after the Great Seattle Fire of June 6, 1889.
+His own building at Second and Washington, the Canton Building (also known as the Chin Gee Hee Building), 208-210 S. Washington Street, was among the first brick buildings raised after the Great Seattle Fire of June 6, 1889.
 It was shared with the Bow Tai Wo Company.
 (As of 2007, the building is still standing, though much altered; in particular, a 1928 re-routing of Second Avenue S. removed a corner of the building.)

-He passed his Seattle business on to his son, Chin Lem, and son-in-law Woo Quon-bing (胡冠炳 (Hú Guānbǐng)) and returned in 1904 or 1905 to China, where he was the entrepreneur behind South China's first railway and founded a seaport, while continuing also to have business associations with Seattle.
+He passed his Seattle business on to his son, Chin Lem, and son-in-law Woo Quon-bing (胡冠炳 (wu4 gun3 bing2)) and returned in 1904 or 1905 to China, where he was the entrepreneur behind South China's first railway and founded a seaport, while continuing also to have business associations with Seattle.
 He returned frequently to the U.S. and, in particular, to Seattle, where he retained close ties, and which he last visited in 1922.

 His railway was known as the Sun Ning Railway Company.
-He raised $2.75 million, mainly from overseas Chinese; Chin's partner Yu Zhuo (余灼 (Yú Zhuó); also variously rendered as Yu Shek) or Yu Chuek raised further funds in China and from overseas Chinese in Southeast Asia.
+He raised $2.75 million, mainly from overseas Chinese; Chin's partner Yu Shek (余灼 (jyu4 coek3)) or Yu Chuek raised further funds in China and from overseas Chinese in Southeast Asia.
 The Sun Ning was the Pearl River Delta's first major railway.
 Its benefits to Guangdong's economy were cut short when it was seized by local warlords in 1926; it was finally destroyed during the Second Sino-Japanese War in 1938.

 While in China, Chin also served as a connection for the Seattle China Club.
 Members of the China Club, which advocated for increased trade between China and Seattle, were invited to attend the opening of Chin's port in Guangdong.